 Hillary Clinton, Al Gore will share awkward inaugural moment

-George W. Bush is sworn in as the 43rd president outside the U.S. Capitol in Washington on Jan.
+Hillary Clinton, Al Gore will share awkward inaugural moment - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - George W. Bush is sworn in as the 43rd president outside the U.S. Capitol in Washington on Jan.
 20, 2001.
-Al Gore, far right, watches.

 Comments